 \subsection{Polyak-Style Learning Rate}

-The proof of \cref{thm:surrogate-gap} implies that, in theory, setting $\eta_t$ to the constant, $\tfrac{\alpha}{M}$, is sufficient.
-This constant learning rate was employed by \Citet{Van_der_Hoeven2020-ug} and \citet{Sakaue2024-mu} (whereas \Citet{Van_der_Hoeven2021-wi} employed OCO methods with AdaGrad-type regret bounds).
+The proof of \cref{thm:surrogate-gap} implies that, in theory, setting $\eta_t$ to the constant $\tfrac{\alpha}{M}$ is sufficient.
+This constant learning rate was employed by \Citet{Van_der_Hoeven2020-ug} and \citet{Sakaue2024-mu} (whereas \Citet{Van_der_Hoeven2021-wi} employed OCO methods with AdaGrad-type guarantees).
 In practice, however, $\eta_t = \tfrac{\alpha}{M}$ would be too conservative, resulting in slow adaptation to dynamic environments.
-Therefore, we suggest a more adaptive non-increasing learning rate satisfying \eqref{eq:eta-range}:\looseness=-1
+Thus, we suggest a more adaptive non-increasing learning rate satisfying \eqref{eq:eta-range}: